 Several scales measure hair loss, but the two most common standards are the Ludwig Scale and Savin Scale.
-The scales are almost identical, except that while Ludwig Scale measures only the overall thinning, Savin Scale measures overall thinning as well as the density in the hair.
+The scales are almost identical, except that while the Ludwig Scale measures only the overall thinning, Savin Scale measures overall thinning as well as the density in the hair.

-Stage 1: Hair thins out all over the scalp, parting gets wider.
+- Hair thins out all over the scalp, parting gets wider.

-Stage 2: The thinning part is now obvious, and you may have lost half of your hair.
+- The thinning part is now obvious, and you may have lost half of your hair.

-Stage 3: One can easily see through to your scalp with almost 70% of your hair thinned out.
+- One can easily see through to your scalp with almost 70% of your hair thinned out.

 The treatments for female pattern hair loss may take up to a year to start working and need to be continued long-term to maintain those results and prevent you from losing hair again.

+Minoxidil and Finasteride are the only drugs approved by the FDA for treating female pattern baldness.
+Available as 2% or 5% topical solution, it needs to be applied to your scalp every day.
 It stops or slows down hair loss in the majority of the cases, and also induces significant hair regrowth in half of them.
 But the treatment is expensive, and hair loss may recur once minoxidil is discontinued.

 Platelet-rich plasma (PRP) therapy

 PRP injections into the scalp can improve both, hair density and hair thickness by delivering a high concentration of growth factors, stimulating hair regrowth.

 Laser combs and helmets

 These are FDA-approved to treat hair loss by using light energy to stimulate hair regrowth.

 Hair transplant is a more permanent solution to solve your hair loss troubles.
-It consists of the removal of tiny plugs of hair from areas where hair is continuing to grow and placing them in the balding areas.
+It consists of the removal of tiny plugs of hair from areas where the hair is continuing to grow and placing them in the balding areas.

 ” Correction of physical appearance and making it aesthetically perfect is not a mere status issue, its about making your soul comfortable in your body “